History of the England national football team

-The history of the England national football team begins with the first representative international match in 1870 and the first officially-recognised match two years later.
-England competes in the FIFA World Cup, UEFA European Championship, and UEFA Nations League.
+The history of the England national football team, also known as the Three Lions, begins with the first representative international match in 1870 and the first officially-recognised match two years later.
+England primarily competed in the British Home Championship over the following decades.
+Although the FA had joined the international governing body of association football FIFA in 1906, the relationship with the British associations was fraught.
+In 1928, the British nations withdrew from FIFA, in a dispute over payments to amateur players.
+This meant that England did not enter the first three World Cups.

-The Three Lions first entered the World Cup in 1950 and have since qualified for 16 of the 19 finals tournaments to 2022.
-Their best performance was during 1966 on home soil as champions.
-England are therefore one of only eight nations to have won a FIFA World Cup.
-They have reached the semi-finals on two other occasions: 1990 and 2018.
-England failed to qualify for the finals in 1974, 1978, and 1994.
+The Three Lions first entered the World Cup in 1950 and have since appeared in 16 of the 19 post-war finals tournaments to 2022.
+They won the 1966 World Cup on home soil, making them one of only eight nations to have won a FIFA World Cup.
+They reached the semi-finals on two other occasions, in 1990 and 2018.
+England have been eliminated from the World Cup quarter-final stage on seven occasions – more often than any other nation – and failed to qualify for the finals in 1974, 1978, and 1994.

-England also compete in the UEFA European Championship.
-During UEFA Euro 2020, they reached the final of the competition for the first time.
-England have also reached the semi-final of the competition in 1968 and 1996 with the latter held on home soil.
-England's most capped player is Peter Shilton with 125 caps and its top goalscorers are Wayne Rooney and Harry Kane with 53 goals each.
+England also compete in the UEFA European Championship and UEFA Nations League.
+At UEFA Euro 2020, they reached the final of the competition for the first time, finishing as runners-up, and finished in the same position at UEFA Euro 2024.
+England previously reached the semi-final of the competition in 1968 and 1996, with the latter held on home soil.
+England's most capped player is goalkeeper Peter Shilton and their top goalscorer is Harry Kane.
+As a constituent country of the United Kingdom, England are not a member of the International Olympic Committee and so are not eligible to compete in the Olympic Games.